 Questions - All 21.
-Who do you believe is best placed to monitor compliance with de-sexing? □ Local Governments □ Other - please specify: Please provide reasons for your preference: They do this already when a dog is registered.
+Who do you believe is best placed to monitor compliance with de-sexing? ☑ Local Governments - they do this already when a dog is registered ☐ Other - please specify: • When a dog is registered with Council now - you say it is desexed or not - so what will change?
+Please provide reasons for your preference: